jsadeli/DBS-Paper/README.md

 # DBS Paper

 The paper template of Doshisha Business School.
+Visit the [project site](http://jsadeli.github.io/DBS-Paper/) for more information.

 ## Specifications v1.0